 When you come to university you'll have to juggle paying the bills with course costs.

-And remember that your biggest bills, such as tuition and accommodation fees, are usually paid at the start of term.
+Remember that your biggest bills, such as tuition and accommodation fees, are usually paid at the start of term.
 So you'll need to leave some money aside for then.

 Check the 'Student Finance Breakdown' letter from Student Finance England and make sure you're getting everything you're entitled to.
-You might also be able to get some extra benefits.

 As a student, you can get a 30% discount on weekly and monthly Travelcards and bus passes by buying a special Student Oyster Photocard for £20.
 Remember that as a member of the National Union of Students (NUS), you'll get discounts in shops, bars and clubs.